About Civil Society Media

 Fundraising First Thing is a series of breakfast debates which run in conjunction with issues raised in our magazine Fundraising.
 Sessions run from 9am until 11.30am and involve pithy presentations from experts in the field, and encourage high-level discussion and sharing among a small audience.

-Over the past nine years, Trustee Exchange has evolved and grown into a unique forum for trustees and executive teams to find solutions to shared charity governance issues and exchange knowledge and experience with each other.
+Over the past ten years, Trustee Exchange has evolved and grown into a unique forum for trustees and executive teams to find solutions to shared charity governance issues and exchange knowledge and experience with each other.
 Developed in conjunction with our bi-monthly publication Governance & Leadership the purpose of this one-day conference is to provide an open forum for discussion and debate.

 The agenda comprises of inspirational plenary speakers and interactive breakout sessions across four different streams so that attendees can tailor the day to suit their level of knowledge and specific interests.
 Workshops and technical briefings focus on developments across key subject areas including Fundraising & Communications, Finance, Compliance and People & Culture.
 The ethos of the day remains the same, to connect and inspire people committed to good governance, and incorporates plenty of networking opportunities including a seated lunch and a lively drinks reception.